Tyill/zmey/README.md

 ## How usage

- - in the Dockerfile you need to change the connection string to the postgres database, where I have: "DbConnectStr = host=192.168.0.104 port=5432 user=alm password=123 dbname=zmeydb", you specify your connection string.
+ -in the Dockerfile you need to change the connection string to the postgres database, where I have: "DbConnectStr = host=192.168.0.104 port=5432 user=alm password=123 dbname=zmeydb", you specify your connection string.
 Any empty database will do, no tables need to be created.

- - create the image:
+ -create the image:
  docker build . -t zmcore

- - create the subnet:
+ -create the subnet:
  docker network create --subnet=172.18.0.0/16 zmnet

- - start the web server:
+ -start the web server:
  docker container run -it --rm --net zmnet --ip 172.18.0.2 -p 5000:5000 zmcore flask run --host 0.0.0.0

- - on the host machine in the browser, open the page 172.22.0.1:5000/ (172.22.0.1 is the gateway address for the docker for me, your address may be different) and go to the admin panel, you need to set: login 'admin', password 'p@ssw0rd'(the password is hardcoded in the code).
+ -on the host machine in the browser, open the page 172.22.0.1:5000/ (172.22.0.1 is the gateway address for the docker for me, your address may be different) and go to the admin panel, you need to set: login 'admin', password 'p@ssw0rd'(the password is hardcoded in the code).
 Add a scheduler and a worker, it should look like this:
 <p float="left">
  <img src="docs/admin.png"
-  width="800" height="500" alt="lorem">
+  width="500" height="300" alt="lorem">
 </p>

  - then launch the scheduler: